-On March 13, 2020, CDC revised their guidance on clinical specimens for testing.
-CDC recommends collecting and testing a single upper respiratory nasopharyngeal (NP) swab.
-Collection of oropharyngeal (OP) swabs is a lower priority and should be combined in the same tube as the NP if collected.
+On April 14, 2020, CDC revised their guidance on clinical specimens for testing.

+- CDC recommends collecting and testing a single upper respiratory nasopharyngeal (NP) swab.

+- When collection of an NP is not possible, the following are acceptable alternatives:

+- An oropharyngeal (OP) swab

+- A nasal mid-turbinate (NMT) swab

+- o An anterior nares specimen

+- Nasopharyngeal wash/aspirate (NW)